fatihtk/Web-Scrapping-via-Python/README.md

 # Web Scrapping via Python
- A python code that can collet data from target site and write to a csv file with Beaurifulsoup library.
+ A python code that can collect data from target site and write to a csv file with Beautifulsoup library.